reduxjs/redux-toolkit/docs/introduction/getting-started.md

   </TabItem>
 </Tabs>

-It is also available as a precompiled UMD package that defines a `window.RTK` global variable.
-The UMD package can be used as a [`<script>` tag](https://unpkg.com/@reduxjs/toolkit/dist/redux-toolkit.umd.js) directly.
+The package includes a precompiled ESM build that can be used as a [`<script type="module">` tag](https://unpkg.com/@reduxjs/toolkit/dist/redux-toolkit.browser.mjs) directly in the browser.

 ## What's Included